ragacijane/Algorithms/README.md

-Srroy!
+Sorry!
 Still in procces of arranging this repository.